danawanzer/stats-with-jamovi/_main.md

 ## What is the dependent t-test?

 The dependent t-test is used to test the difference in our dependent variable between two categories in which participants are the *same* across categories.
 Our category variable is our independent variable.
-In other words, we use the independent t-test when we have a research question with a **continuous dependent variable** and a **categorical independent variable with two categories in which the same participants are in each category**.
+In other words, we use the dependent t-test when we have a research question with a **continuous dependent variable** and a **categorical independent variable with two categories in which the same participants are in each category**.

 The dependent t-test is also called a dependent samples t-test or paired samples t-test.

+There are three different types of alternative hypotheses we could have for the dependent t-test:

+1.  **Two-tailed**

+    -   $H_1$: There is a difference in means between the two time points or conditions.
+    -   $H_0$: There is no difference in means between the two time points or conditions.

+2.  **One-tailed**

+    -   $H_1$: The mean at time 1 or condition 1 is greater than the mean at time 2 or condition 2.
+    -   $H_0$: The mean at time 1 or condition 1 is less than or equal to the mean at time 2 or condition 2.

+3.  **One-tailed**

+    -   $H_1$: The mean at time 1 or condition 1 is smaller than the mean at time 2 or condition 2.
+    -   $H_0$: The mean at time 1 or condition 1 is greater than or equal to the mean at time 2 or condition 2.

 ## Data set-up